November 11, 2025

 A Note on Cost: The Cheapest Time to Fix the Roof Is Before the Storm

-There is always a reason to postpone operational work: the product launch, the new hire, the year-end push, the trade show.
-The paradox is that every month of delay increases the price you’ll pay to fix the same issues later through rework, discounts, lost customers, or burned-out staff.
+There is always a reason to postpone operational work: the product launch, the new hire, the year-end push.
+The paradox is that every month of delay increases the price you'll pay to fix the same issues later — through rework, discounts, lost customers, or burned-out staff.

 Treat efficiency as you would preventative maintenance.
 It doesn't thrill anyone on day one, but it pays you back every day thereafter in saved time, steadier delivery, fewer surprises, and the strategic freedom to choose growth on your terms.